Newcastle at night

 Party the night away

-Get on the dance floor, groove to live DJ’s and get your karaoke on at Newcastle’s bars and clubs: King Street, Argyle House, the Mex Club, Finnegan’s, Uptowns and Jam’s Karaoke and Bar.
+Get on the dance floor, groove to live DJ’s and get your karaoke on at Newcastle’s bars and clubs: King Street, Uptowns, and Jam’s Karaoke and Bar are always are great idea.

-Newcastle’s drinking culture goes back to convict times.
-Typically Novocastrians slaked their thirst at a pub and you can still find old school pubs dotted across Newcastle.
+Newcastle’s drinking culture goes back to convict times and you'll still find character-filled pubs dotted throughout the city.

 Share